This function checks to see if the optimization is done properly

 we return the mean of the two numbers.
 For more details,

-parameter in matrixStats::weightedMedian.
+see ties parameter in matrixStats::weightedMedian.

 Arguments